 You can also find these cheeses at numerous retail centers on Maui.
 Their products are also offered at many of Maui's finest restaurants.

 As you leave the dairy and head back to West Maui or the Kihei/Wailea area, you should feel content and proud that you have seen an area of Maui that most visitors never venture to go.
-If you're like me, you'll appreciate having a day away from the crowded resort... area, in a part of Maui where the pace of life is slower, the weather cooler and where the beauty of the Valley Isle is everywhere to be seen.
+It can also be nice to have a day away from the crowded resort area, in a part of Maui where the pace of life is slower, the weather cooler and where the beauty of the Valley Isle is everywhere to be seen.